Backgammonian/Machine-Learning-Tasks/Image classification/README.md

 Key steps of the project:
 * Remove all monochrome images from the dataset.
 The color of each type of mushroom is pretty important for a proper classification
 * Add augmented images to the dataset in order to balance out data classes.
-After such manipulation dataset consists of ~23k images (or 2.5k for each class)
+After such manipulation dataset consists of ~23k images (or 2.5k for each class) of size 128x128x3 each
 * Create CNN w/ augmentations and train it.
 Accuracy on test: ~0.75 (not very good)
 * Create neural network w/ augmentations and transfer learning layers (VGG19), train the network for a while, unfreeze transfer layers and train the network again for a bit.
 Accuracy on test: ~0.85 (which is better)
 * Validate both models using the images from the Internet (and also from cellphone camera).
 Sadly the results are not as impressing as during tests (~0.45 accuracy).